delta-one/dell-xps-15-9570-debian-linux/README.md

 ```
 options i915 enable_fbc=1 disable_power_well=0 fastboot=1
 ```
 Some guides suggest the option `enable_guc=3`, however my computer got stuck at boot with that option.
-Before you add it to `/etc/modprobe.d/i915.conf`, try it first as a command-line options before you boot.
+Before you add it to `/etc/modprobe.d/i915.conf`, try it first as a command-line option before you boot.

 ### Battery
 My battery initially showed a capacity of 87 Whr.
 Draining the battery completely until the computer shuts down automatically and then fully recharging it a couple of times (as [suggested by Dell](https://dell.to/2JJejor)) increased the capacity to 91.5 Whr.